 This section describes the steps for administering a codec set in Communication Manager.
 This codec set is used in the IP network region for communications between Communication Manager and Session Manager.
 Enter the change ip-codec-set <c> command, where c is a number between 1 and 7, inclusive.
-IP codec sets are used in the IP network region to specify which codec sets may be used within and between network regions.
+IP codec sets are used in Section 5.1.3 for configuring IP network region to specify which codec sets may be used within and between network regions.